 In order to inspire student and public interest in science, technology, engineering, math, and astronomy, the observatory offers many activities such as summer camps, teacher workshops, Telescope Nights, tours, and special lectures with world-class scientists.
 Dyer team members bring physics experiments and solar telescopes to classrooms and community events around the mid-state area.
 Dyer partners with the Vanderbilt Physics and Astronomy department and with organizations such as NASA and STScI to connect Dyer’s outreach efforts with the space research programs they sponsor.

 Dyer Observatory connects with the community through the arts as well.
 Throughout the year, Dyer hosts outdoor performances by local singer/songwriters and musicians during Bluebird on the Mountain concerts and Opera on the Mountain concerts.
 After a glorious sunset and great music, the observatory dome is opened and visitors are invited to view celestial wonders through the Seyfert and DeWitt Telescopes.

 On the secluded southern point of the observatory grounds is the Star Chamber, an amazing spiral art sculpture of stone and logs created by renowned British land artist Chris Drury.
 Created in 2006, the domed structure is fabricated from 150 tons of native limestone that was removed from the construction site of the Martha Rivers Ingram Commons, Vanderbilt’s residential complex for first-year students.

 It all happens at Dyer.
 Whether viewing clouds on Jupiter or answering a telephone question about astronomy, the goal of Dyer is to expand awareness about this amazing home of ours called the universe and to get you to say “Wow!”

-Keep up with Vanderbilt Dyer Observatory on Facebook, and follow on Twitter @dyerobservers.
+Keep up with Vanderbilt Dyer Observatory on Facebook, Instagram, and Twitter @dyerobservers.